 Data are collected on laboratory confirmed influenza patients and deaths in critical care (level 2 and level 3).
-During weeks 44 and 45, there were no confirmed cases of influenza in ICU reported to the PHA.
+During weeks 46 and 47, there were two new admissions to ICU with confirmed influenza reported to the PHA, both of which have been typed as Flu A(H1N1).
+There was one death reported in an ICU patient who had laboratory confirmed influenza.
+This is the first death reported in ICU this season with confirmed influenza.